Dwarak18/gpt/README.md

-# 🤖 AI Chat App with Flask & Ollama
+dod# 🤖 AI Chat App with Flask & Ollama

 A beautiful and modern AI chat application built with Flask, featuring user authentication, real-time chat with AI using Ollama (Llama 3.2), and a responsive design.